kambalatech/NorenApi-Py/README.md

 # StarAPI

-Api used to connect to ProStocks StarUAT
+Api used to connect to StarUAT
 ****

 ## Build